-TABLE A-7: CLOCK OPTION CATEGORY
+TABLE A-8: CLOCK OPTION CATEGORY

-Use FRC in Debug mode (dsPIC33F and PIC24F/H devices only) When debugging, use the device fast internal RC (FRC) for clocking instead of the oscillator specified for the application.
+When debugging, use the device fast internal RC (FRC) for clocking instead of the oscillator specified for the application.
 This is useful when the application clock is slow.
 Checking this check box will let the application run at the slow speed but debug at the faster FRC speed.
 Reprogram after changing this setting.
-Note: Peripherals that are not frozen will operate at the FRC speed while debugging.
+Note: Peripherals that are not frozen will operate at the FRC speed while debugging. -- ---